-- Electric/Small kitchen appliances with exposed heating elements and/or designed for the preparation of food (including, but not limited to, hot plates, immersion heaters, indoor/outdoor grills and toaster ovens) are not permitted in student rooms - Any outside furniture i.e. futons couches, loveseats, tv stands (except for suite style living, 1 per suite.) - Refrigerators are not to exceed a capacity of 6.5 cubic feet and outside dimensions of no more than 48 inches in length or width.
-One per student room. - Firearms, weapons, firecrackers, explosives, harmful chemicals - Waterbeds - Personal exercise equipment including weight benches, treadmills, elliptical machines, etc.
+- Electric/Small kitchen appliances with exposed heating elements and/or designed for the preparation of food (including, but not limited to, hot plates, immersion heaters, indoor/outdoor grills and toaster ovens) are not permitted in student rooms - Any upholstered outside furniture i.e. futons, couches, loveseats, (except for suite style living, 1 per suite.)

+- Refrigerators are not to exceed a capacity of 6.5 cubic feet and outside dimensions of no more than 48 inches in length or width.
+One per student room.

+- Firearms, weapons, firecrackers, explosives, harmful chemicals.

+- Waterbeds

+- Personal exercise equipment including weight benches, treadmills, elliptical machines, etc.

-- Aerials or other such equipment outside of the confines of the resident's assigned room
+- Aerials or other such equipment outside of the confines of the resident's assigned room.

-- Black lights & decorative lights
+- Black and neon lights

 - Extension cords

 - Internal combustion engines

-- Open flame and/or lighted objects such as candles, incense, gasoline and kerosene lamps
+- Open flame and/or lighted objects such as candles, incense, gasoline and kerosene lamps.

 - Lofts and/or bars

 - Halogen lamps, lava lamps

 - Microwave ovens cannot exceed .7 cubic feet or 600 watts.
 One per student room.

-- Humidifiers or dehumidifiers
+- Unauthorized humidifiers or dehumidifiers

-- Unauthorized Air-conditioners
+- Unauthorized air-conditioners

 - Space heaters or other such heating appliances

 - Pets, except for non-carnivorous fish

 - Lighter fluid

 - Wall coverings & tapestries cannot take up more than 50% of the wall space in any room (per wall).
 Items cannot be hung from the ceiling or cover any life safety device.

-- Other items that present safety hazards or risks
+- Other items that are deemed to present safety hazards or risks